pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 # Window functions 🚀🚀

 Window functions are expressions with superpowers.
-They allow you to do aggregations on groups in the **select** context.
+They allow you to perform aggregations on groups in the `select` context.
 Let's get a feel of what that means.
 First we create a dataset.
 The dataset loaded in the snippet below contains information about pokemon and has the following columns:

 `['#',  'Name',  'Type 1',  'Type 2',  'Total',  'HP',  'Attack',  'Defense',  'Sp.
 Atk',  'Sp.
 Def',  'Speed',  'Generation',  'Legendary']`